decant09/machu-picchu-game/README.md

 5 times.
 They are then shown a "you lose" message.
 ![](/docs/screenshots/you_lose.png)
 - At both the win and lose points the user is given the option of playing again or not.
-Opting to play again takes the user back to the start of the game, but they do not need to enter a name this time around.
+Opting to play again takes the user back to the start of the game.
 Opting to not play again quits the game.
 ##  Technologies Used
 ### Languages
 - Python